vuejs/rfcs/active-rfcs/0000-reactivity-interop.md

 # Summary

 Introducing a new `addReactivityInterop()` API for `@vue/reactivity`.
-This feature adds support for (one-way) reactivity interoperabilty with third party libraries.
+This feature adds support for (one-way) reactivity interoperability with third party libraries.

 # Basic example